PierreBSC/Single_cell_Curie_2025/README.md

 ### Part I: The prehistory of single-cell analysis.

 - If you read spanish: **Estructura de los centros nerviosos de las aves** (Cajal, 1888).
-Of course the interest is more historical than scientific
+Of course the interest is more historical than scientific.
 - One of the first example of the interest and power of single-cell analysis:  **The biochemical basis of an all-or-none cell fate switch in Xenopus oocytes** (Ferrel and  Machleder, 1998).
 - First paper prooving that cancer cells can switch between various states: **Stochastic State Transitions Give Rise to Phenotypic Equilibrium in Populations of Cancer Cells** (Gupta et al. 2011).
 - Analysis of the NF-kB oscillations in individual cells: **Single-cell NF-κB dynamics reveal digital activation and analog information processing in cells** (Tay et al. 2010).